-When determining the lease term of a lease contract, management considers all relevant factors that create an economic incentive for the Company to exercise an extension option, including any expected changes in circumstances since the commencement date that is within its control and affects its ability to exercise or not to exercise an option to extend.
+When determining the lease term of a lease contract, management considers all relevant factors that create an economic incentive for the Company to exercise an extension option.
+This includes any expected changes in circumstances since the commencement date that is within its control and affects its ability to exercise or not to exercise an option to extend.
 Extension options are only included in the lease term if the lease is reasonably certain to be extended.

-(B) Critical judgments made in applying accounting policies
+(B) Critical Judgements Made in Applying Accounting Policies

-In the process of applying the Company's accounting policies, the management has made certain judgments, apart from those involving estimations, which have significant effect on the amounts recognised in the financial statements.
+In the process of applying the Company's accounting policies, the management has made certain judgements, apart from those involving estimations, which have significant effect on the amounts recognised in the financial statements.